Quitting Smokeless TobaccoSkip to the navigation

 Why is it so hard to quit?

 But it's not just the nicotine that makes it hard to quit.
-It's the habit of chewing and dipping.
+It's the habit of using smokeless tobacco.
 It's part of your daily routine.
 You enjoy it.
 You may use it to deal with stress.
 And when you quit, you have to give all that up (or at least find something to replace it).

 Quitting chew or snuff isn't easy, but you can do it.
 Just thinking about quitting is the first step.